 - support economic recycling options for waste oil.

-The programme consists of an economic incentives package (levy/benefit scheme) and a transitional assistance grants package.
+The Product Stewardship for Oil Programme consists of an economic incentives package (levy/benefit scheme) and a transitional assistance grants package.

 The product stewardship oil levy was introduced on 1 January 2001 and is currently set at 5.449 cents per litre of lubricant oil produced or sold in Australia.
 The levy applies to both domestic and imported oils and is paid by oil producers and importers.
 Under the levy arrangements, no oil is levied twice, no ‘eligible’ lubricant escapes the levy, imported and domestic oils are treated equitably, and exported oil is not levied.
 The levy is collected as an excise by the Australian Taxation Office and as customs duty by the Australian Customs Service.